Skip to content

 In most cases you have to register your utilities with external service providers because the utility costs are not included in the rent.
 In this chapter we give a brief overview of energy, water and telecommunication and television registration options.

 In the unlikely event that electricity and gas are included in your rent, you won’t have to worry about this.
 But typically, each tenant is responsible for choosing an energy service provider company.
-Even though each building is serviced by one electric source and gas main, there are competitive providers.
+Even though each building is serviced by one electric and gas source, there are competitive providers.

 In many apartments in Vienna you will find gas heating and cooking appliances.